//

 Arkenea

-Arkenea Inc. is a dedicated custom EHR and EMR software development company focused on HIPAA-compliant solutions for healthcare organizations.
-The company focuses on compliant delivery and typically supports projects end-to-end, including product discovery, UI/UX, development, integrations, and ongoing maintenance.
-Rather than offering a ready-made EHR product, Arkenea works as a custom engineering partner to tailor systems to specific clinical workflows and operational needs.
+Arkenea is a dedicated custom EHR and EMR development company founded in 2011, focused exclusively on HIPAA-compliant healthcare software.
+It works as a custom engineering partner end to end, tailoring systems to specific clinical workflows rather than selling a ready-made product.

 Empeek